kickstartcoding/react-mern-prototyping-starter/README.md

 After the prototype is built, the backend can be incrementally secured by creating custom routes that do the logic required for your application, and delete each generic / insecure route.
-For example, instead of allowing deletion of ANY documents, it could only allow queries in a certain format to only delete from a certain collection, relevant to your application.
+For example, instead of allowing deletion of ANY documents, it could only allow requests in a certain format to only delete from a certain collection, relevant to your application.
 Also, you may consider using an authentication framework for Express.js, such as Passport.